 - positive impact on symptoms of major depression, panic disorder, social phobia and general anxiety.

 There is an opportunity for Australian mental health treatment and support to genuinely embed e-mental health as a recognised service delivery mode, optimising cost effectiveness, reach and access.

-Tap into Safety‘s mental health training solution is an example of an e-mental health technology that offers mental health training delivered online and via smart devices, anywhere, anytime on relevant workplace topics that impact mental health using fun animation, gamification and interaction.
+Tap into Safety‘s mental health literacy training is an example of an e-mental health technology that offers mental health training delivered online and via smart devices, anywhere, anytime on relevant workplace topics that impact mental health using fun animation, gamification and interaction.
 For businesses investing in workplace mental health, the solution helps by intervening early to support worker mental health better by providing relevant and interactive workplace wellbeing training.

-The solution offers information on where to reach out for support including a recommendation to access their Employment Assistance Program Provider.
-Clients using the solution have seen increases in help-seeking by 100% as shown in the product evaluation conducted in 2017.
+The Platform offers information on where to reach out for support including a recommendation to access their Employment Assistance Program Provider.
+Clients using the training have seen increases in help-seeking by 100% as shown in the product evaluation conducted in 2017.
 By encouraging help-seeking early, we reduce the escalation of serious stress claims.
 This assists employees to tell us when they are not well or not feeling as good as they should.

 Most importantly, once a business is registered on the Tap into Safety Platform, employees can continue to access the support resources, at no charge to the business.
-Organisations only pay for the training modules that they use in their safety and mental health and wellbeing campaigns and on-boarding activities.
+Organisations only pay for the training that they use in their mental health and wellbeing campaigns and on-boarding activities.
 Try a free demo.